Azure/azure-kusto-microhack2/README.md

 ### Task 1: Declaring variables 🎓

+📆 Use table: `LogisticsTelemetryHistorical`

-Use a **'let'** statement to create a list of the 10 device ids which have the highest Shock.
+✍🏻 Use a **'let'** statement to create a list of the 10 device ids which have the highest Shock.
 Then, use this list in a following query to find the total average temperature of these 10 devices.

 You can use the **'let'** statement to set a variable name equal to an expression or a function.